bjia56/cosmo-crawl/README.md

 Example:
 - Tag `0.32.1.2` corresponds to Dungeon Crawl Stone Soup version `0.32.1` with the second build of `cosmo-crawl`.

+## Known issues

+Running `crawl.com` on Windows does not render correctly in the terminal.

 ## License

 This repository is licensed under the **CC0-1.0 License**.
 Note that Dungeon Crawl Stone Soup itself is distributed under its own license.
 Please refer to the upstream [Dungeon Crawl Stone Soup repository](https://github.com/crawl/crawl) for more information.